ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 # Development mode

 During development, building the entire application is too time-consuming.
-So you can stop the java process we just launched and launch the SpringBoot development mode instead :
+In order to save your time, you can stop the java process we just launched and launch the SpringBoot development mode instead :

 {% highlight bash %}
 mvn spring-boot:run